Tennessee Rental Lease Agreement Templates

 When is Rent Due?

-According to § 66-28-201(c), rent is due at the time and place agreed upon by both parties to the lease.
+Rent is due at the time and place agreed upon by both parties to the lease.[3]
 Unless there is an agreement to the contrary, rent must be paid at the beginning of each month in equal installments.
-Additionally, state law mandates that tenants are granted a five (5) day grace period for missed rent before a late fee can be charged.
+State law mandates that tenants are granted a 5-day grace period for missed rent before a late fee can be charged.

 Landlord’s Access

-Non-Emergency (§ 66-28-403(a)): The landlord can access the rental property to make repairs, alterations, let-in workers, and show the property to potential tenants.
-For showings, at least twenty-four (24) hours notice must be given.
+Non-Emergency: The landlord can access the rental property to make repairs, alterations, let in workers, and show the property to potential tenants.
+For showings, at least 24 hours’ notice must be given.[4]

 Landlord’s Duties

-- Conduct any repairs/do whatever necessary in order to ensure the property is in a livable state manner;
+1. Conduct any repairs necessary to keep the property in a livable condition.

-- Comply with applicable housing/building codes (that relate to health and safety); and
+3. Comply with applicable housing and building codes that relate to health and safety.

-- For multi-units that contain four (4) or more rentals only, landlords need to provide tenants with a means of disposing of their trash (appropriate receptacles and providing for it to be picked up).
+4. For multi-unit properties with 4 or more rentals, provide tenants with a means of disposing of their trash (appropriate receptacles and arranging for pickup).

 Tenant’s Duties

-- Take good care of the property: refrain from deliberately or negligently damaging it, throw away all garbage appropriately, and keep it reasonably clean;
+1. Take good care of the property: refrain from deliberately or negligently damaging it, throw away all garbage appropriately, and keep it reasonably clean.

 Required Disclosures

-- Lead Paint Disclosure: It is mandatory for landlords to disclose any known lead paint hazards in rental dwellings built before 1978.
-Landlords must also provide tenants with the government-issued pamphlet, Protect Your Family From Lead in Your Home.
+• Lead Paint Disclosure – It is mandatory for landlords to disclose any known lead paint hazards in rental dwellings built before 1978.
+Landlords must also provide tenants with the government-issued pamphlet on lead-based hazards in the home.

-- Showings (§ 66-28-403(5)): Landlords looking to show the rental within the final thirty (30) days of the lease must provide at least twenty-four (24) hours of notice prior to entry, so long the landlord’s right is clearly outlined in the lease agreement.
+• Showings[4] – Landlords looking to show the rental within the final 30 days of the lease must provide at least 24 hours of notice prior to entry, so long as the landlord’s right is clearly outlined in the lease agreement.

 Security Deposits